 Also talk to the contractor.
-Does he feel at least partially responsible – or does he feel like he was simply following the plans and had no reason to believe a cutout would be required in the concrete.
-If there was not doorway drawn on the plans, it might have been reasonable for the contractor to build as drawn.
-If there was a door shown, but no cutout in the concrete, then the contractor should have noticed this and contacted the architect (if still involved), or the homeowner of the conflict in the plans before proceeding.
+Does he feel at least partially responsible – or does he feel like he was simply following the plans and had no reason to believe a cutout would be required in the concrete?
+If there was no doorway drawn on the plans, it might have been reasonable for the contractor to build the project as drawn.
+If there was a door shown, but no specific cutout in the concrete, then I think the contractor should have noticed this and contacted the architect (if still involved), or the homeowner, of the conflict in the plans before proceeding.

 If both the architect and builder are willing to accept at least partial responsibility for the mistake, maybe you could get them to split the cost two ways – or three ways with you.
-If they are at fault but are unwilling to contribute, consider filing a complaint with your local Better Business Bureau, which can put pressure on them to do the right thing.
+If they are at fault but are unwilling to contribute, consider filing a complaint with your local Better Business Bureau or contractor (or architect’s) licensing board, which can put pressure on them to do the right thing.